 Blade Properties: Shape, Steel and Specs

 The Kershaw 1074’s 18-inch (45.7 cm) fixed blade is made of 65Mn high carbon steel with a black powder coat for added durability and protection against corrosion.
 The carbon steel ensures toughness and resistance to wear while the powder coating makes the blade’s maintenance easier.
 The 65Mn steel used here is similar in composition to 1070, but has higher hardness, making for a tougher steel.
 The Kershaw 1074 has a full flat grind and drop point blade style.
 The blade is also fairly thick, despite being surprisingly light for the length.
 This is accomplished with a fuller that runs down about 60% of the blade length.
 The fuller removes a small portion of steel to reduce overall weight while still maintaining a reasonably thick blade.The Kershaw 1074 perpetuates the Kershaw legend of arriving “shaving sharp”.
 Right out of the box, you can use the factory edge to whack away at bushes or any other obstacles in your way during your outdoor expeditions.
 It is extremely sharp.
 The knife can be used for batoning, slicing, scraping, whacking, cutting, and slashing among other related chores associated with camping and other other outdoor activities.
 The knife’s overall length is 24 inches (70 cm), including a 6-inch handle.
-The 1074 is one of the best quality large blades you can you can find within the knife’s price range (around $50 or less).
+The 1074 is one of the best quality large blades you can you can find within the knife’s price range.

 Handle Material and Ergonomics